-Does Mint or Metro make better use of the T-Mobile network?
+Mint Mobile vs. Metro by T-Mobile: Which carrier should you get?

 |12 months

-You can add more high-speed data at a rate of $10 for 1GB or $20 for 3GB if you need run out.
+You can add more high-speed data at a rate of $10 for 1GB or $20 for 3GB if you run out.
 You can also upgrade to the next plan up if you feel you'll need more every month in the middle of your billing cycle.

-Metro by T-Mobile's plans
+Metro plans

 Metro's plans are more traditional in design.
 You can save money by adding more lines to your account where each additional line costs less than the previous up to five lines.
-The 2GB plan is the most bare bones and doesn't offer any extras like hotspot.
+The 2GB plan is the most barebones and doesn't offer any extras like a hotspot.
 You also can't add international calling features.
 Most smartphone users will want to step up to a plan with a larger data package.

-Both of the unlimited plans get you a ton of data on your phone but the addition of Amazon Prime alongside 10GB of additional hotspot data on the $60 plan can make it a better deal for people with another device such as a tablet.
-If you already have Amazon Prime, the difference in cost pays for itself easily.
+Both of the unlimited plans get you a ton of data on your phone.
+Still, the addition of Amazon Prime alongside 15GB of additional hotspot data on the $60 plan can make it a better deal for people with another device such as a tablet.
+If you already pay for Amazon Prime, the difference in cost pays for itself easily.
+This plan is also a great fit for families thanks to a steep discount on the fourth line making it the same cost as three lines.

 |High-speed data